L3tum/CPU-Benchmark/Readme.md

 `.\benchmarker.exe --benchmark={BENCHMARK}`

 Automatically detect the number of logical processors and execute the benchmark multithreaded (number of threads = number of logical processors)

 `.\benchmarker.exe --multithreaded`

 Manually set the amount of threads to use.
 Overwrites `--multithreaded`

 `.\benchmarker.exe --threads=4`

 Run the benchmark `X` times and average out the results.
 By default the benchmark will be run `3` times

 `\.benchmarker.exe --runs=5`

+Run the benchmarks in a memory efficient manner (on low-memory devices for example)

+`\.benchmarker.exe --memory-efficient`

 List all available benchmarks